 My first printed article appeared in Australian Teacher Magazine in November 2017.

-My published work is available to view in my portfolio below.
-If you would like to discuss my writing services, please contact me directly.
+If you would like to discuss my writing services, please contact me using this form.

 Actress, playwright, director, producer, curator, and teacher – pay a visit to Joanne Hartstone’s website and these are the many roles she somehow balances.
 Hartstone has taught drama since 2000, and from 2013 has worked as a high school teacher.
 Her debut production, The Girl Who Jumped Off The Hollywood Sign has been praised by critics and audiences alike… Read more.